-The Labradoodle Kennel Cut is a shave rather than a trim and the coat is pretty much shaved all around, leaving only half an inch of hair or less all over the body.
+The Labradoodle Kennel Cut is a shave rather than trim and the coat is pretty much shaved all around, leaving only half an inch of hair or less all over the body.
 It can be stylish too and often suits Labradoodles with severe mattes and tangles.

 Owners often choose the Labradoodle Kennel hairstyle at the start of summer when the weather heats up and your dog is more prone to feeling the heat.
-Owners then let the style grow out slowly over summer so that by the cooler months of Autumn and Winter your Labradoodle’s coat will be back in all it’s long-haired glory.
+Owners then let the style grow out slowly over summer so that by the cooler months of Autumn and Winter your Labradoodle’s coat will be back in all its long-haired glory.
 Just in time to help keep them warm in winter.
-This is the best Labradoodle haircut if your dog has mattes or it is summer time!
+This is the best Labradoodle haircut if your dog has mattes or it is summertime!

 Labradoodle Lion Cut

-The Labradoodle Lion Cut by far the most trending type of the Labradoodle haircuts.
+The Labradoodle Lion Cut by far the most trending type of Labradoodle haircuts.
 We also wrote an in-depth guide called The Cutest Lion Cut Dog Photos.
 Since Labradoodles already look like cute teddy bears, you can easily transform them into a lion by shaving their body and legs while growing out the hair on their head and tail.
-Some Labradoodle owners also keep the hair long on the bottom on their Labradoodle legs.
-This is one of the most unique and fun haircut types and is sure to get you alot of attention — in a good way of course!
+Some Labradoodle owners also keep the hair long on the bottom of their Labradoodle legs.
+This is one of the most unique and fun haircut types and is sure to get you a lot of attention — in a good way of course!

 Short Clip Labradoodle Haircuts

 The short clip Labradoodle hairstyle is exactly how it sounds!
 This haircut is simple and easy to do and manage.
 The hair is cut to about one inch in length all over the body.
-This helps to minimise the dirt and debris your dog can pick up.
+This helps to minimize the dirt and debris your dog can pick up.
 Perfect for reducing the amount of hair matting and tangles the Labradoodle suffers with.

 This can also help with the amount of brushing your dog will need and is the perfect cut for summer when the weather is warmer.
 Dogs with long fluffy coats can start to overheat in hot weather.
 You will need to take them to the groomers for regular maintenance trims to keep their hair neat and tidy.